Labor policy in the Philippines: Labor unions

 Trade or labor unions in the Philippines are organizations sanctioned by Labor Code of the Philippines as an acknowledgment of Filipino workers' freedom to self-organize.
 Trade unions aim to promote enlightenment among Filipino workers concerning their wages, hour of work, and other legal rights.
 They aim to raise awareness on their obligations as union members and employees, as well.
 Moreover, they serve as legitimate entities that negotiate with employers in policy-making with regard to terms and conditions of employment.
 These negotiations formally take place in the process of collective bargaining agreement.

 Trade unions are granted with a right to go on a strike, a temporary stoppage of work by the employees when there is a labor dispute.
 Labor disputes are defined as situation when there are controversies surrounding negotiations and arranging of the terms and condition of employment.
 The union, however, must file a notice of strike or the employer must file a notice of lockout to the Department of Labor and Employment.
 But when a strike or lockout is deemed to compromise national interests or interests of the Filipino public (for instance, the case of health workers), the Secretary of Labor and Employment has the authority to prohibit it and deliberately enforce resumption of regular operations.

 In the Philippines, the Trade Union Congress of the Philippines is the largest union and confederation of 30 labor federations in the country which come from a wide range of sectors.
 As of 2009, there are a total of 34,320 unions with consist of members summing up to 2.6 million.

-Other labor unions in the Philippines include the Kilusang Mayo Uno, or May First Labor Movement.
+Other labor unions in the Philippines include the Kilusang Mayo Uno, or May First [Labor] Movement.

 Employers' confederation

 In the Philippines, there are employers' confederations to lobby the protection of firm owners; they also represents the business sector and employers in the country.
-The most widely known is the Employers' Confederation of the Philippines, which is leads as the voice of the employers in labor management and socioeconomic development.
+The most widely known is the Employers' Confederation of the Philippines, touted as the voice of the employers in labor management and socioeconomic development.
+The Philippine Chamber of Commerce and Industry, Makati-based Makati Business Club and Management Association of the Philippines could also be seen as such.